Getting technical about recycling

 Our Waste Reduction Strategy gives full details on the current position in Redbridge regarding waste, what we need to do to reduce it and how our residents can play their part.

-How do the new wheelie bins help Redbridge reduce waste?
+How did wheelie bins help Redbridge reduce waste?

 Prior to the introduction of wheelie bins in Redbridge in 2021, residents could put out an unlimited number of black rubbish sacks every week for collection.
 This meant that there was no incentive for residents to reduce the amount of rubbish they put out or recycle as much as possible using the weekly recycling service.

 Redbridge currently disposes of around 22m rubbish sacks each year which costs £18m.
 We also collect the 5th highest amount of rubbish in England.
-Our current recycling rate of 30% is lower compared with the national average of approximately 45% because:
+Our current recycling rate of, on average, just over 30% is lower compared with the national average of approximately 45% because:

 • Rubbish disposal figures are so high.
 Our recycling rate is proportionately lower than it could be if less rubbish was produced overall.